 The UofT provides centrally supported technical services and the infrastructure to make electronic mail and/or online communications systems available to TST conjoint degree students.
 TST correspondence delivered by electronic mail is subject to generally accepted norms on public information, privacy, and records retention requirements and policies as are other TST correspondence and student records.
-The University's expectations concerning use of information and communication technology are articulated in the guidelines on Appropriate Use of Information and Communication Technology, available on the website of the Office of the Vice-President and Provost at https://governingcouncil.utoronto.ca/secretariat/policies.
+The University's expectations concerning use of information and communication technology are articulated in the guidelines on Policy on Information Technology.